zachmccabe/briars/docs/notes.md

 Briars is inspired by the ranch where I work as a hand, and by some of my favorite nature journals, too.
 Mostly, though, it was a chance visit with an old friend that got this project started, and keeps it moving.

-During a visit to the US, my childhood Chinese teacher (who is a jet-setting consultant these days) gave me a notebook filled with details from [Qi Bai Shi's] ink and brush paintings.
+During a visit to the US, my childhood Chinese teacher gave me a notebook filled with details from [Qi Bai Shi's] ink and brush paintings.
+(She's a business consultant these days.)

-As a kid, Qi's crickets and cicadas were my favorite.
+Qi's crickets and cicadas were my favorite when I was a kid.
 His work was so different to anything I'd ever seen.
 It made me smile.
 It still does.
-When my former teacher handed me that notebook, she gave me an idea -- and Briars got its start.
-That was 7 years ago.
+When my former teacher handed me that notebook, she gave me an idea and Briars got its start -- that was 7 years ago.

 [Qi Bai Shi's]: https://www.tretyakovgallerymagazine.com/articles/3-2017-56/true-charm-nature-some-notes-qi-baishi-and-his-art